-Our Board and the compensation committee evaluate base salary quarterly and upon the raising of additional equity and they may, at their discretion, raise the salary caps for our executive officers.
-The board of directors has waived the salary caps for 2002.
+Our Board evaluates base salaries quarterly and upon the raising of additional equity, and they may, at their discretion, raise the base salary caps for our executive officers.
+The annual base salary cap for Mr. Farrell was set at \$1,000,000.
+The annual base salary for Ms. St. Claire was set at \$765,000.
+The annual base salary cap for Ms. Fagan was set at \$350,000.
+The annual base salary cap for Ms. Stephens was set at \$300,000.
+Our Board has waived the base salary caps for our executive officers for 2002.
 Base salaries can also be lowered at management's discretion based upon our cash flow needs.